The "world's biggest dinosaur" once housed a creationist museum in its abdomen.

-For the past 35 years, travelers driving west on Interstate 10 in Southern California have been greeted by Dinny the Dinosaur, a 150-foot-long recreation of an apatosaurus, whose owners have given him the title of "World's biggest dinosaur.”
-Dinny -- whose name is pronounced “Dine-y" -- and his younger, 65-foot-long Tyrannosaurus Rex counterpart, "Mr. Rex” are part of a desert roadside attraction known as the Cabazon Dinosaurs.
+For the past 35 years, travelers driving west on Interstate 10 in Southern California have been greeted by Dinny the Dinosaur, a 150-foot-long recreation of an apatosaurus.
+His owners have dubbed him the “world’s biggest dinosaur.”
+Dinny, whose name is pronounced “Dine-y,” and his 65-foot-long Tyrannosaurus Rex counterpart “Mr. Rex” are part of a desert roadside attraction known as the Cabazon Dinosaurs.

-As a young adult, Bell spent his time working on the beaches of New Jersey, building sand sculptures for pocket change.
-Bell's sand creations gained popularity to the point where he was invited to compete in festivals all around the continent, but he soon grew tired of the impermanence of sand art and having to watch his laborious creations destroyed by the elements.
-According to Bell's wife, the Cabazon Dinosaurs were an attempt to create "something that nobody could tear down."
+As a young adult, Bell spent his time working on the beaches of New Jersey, where he built sand sculptures for pocket change.
+His sand creations gained so much popularity that he was invited to compete in festivals all around the continent.
+However, he soon grew tired of watching the elements wreck his work.
+He then sought to create something that nothing, especially not a bit of rain or wind, could destroy.

-Thusly Bell, with the help of only a few friends, began building the dinosaurs in 1964 using spare materials from the construction of the nearby interstate.
-Without the assistance of contractors or a construction company, Bell spent the next 11 years completing Dinny, who weighs over 150 tons.
-Although Dinny cost roughly $300,000 to build, its exterior was allegedly painted by Bell’s friend in exchange for only one dollar and a case of Dr. Pepper.
+So, with the help of only a few friends, Bell began building the dinosaurs in 1964 using spare materials from a nearby construction site.
+Without contractors or a proper construction company, he spent the next 11 years completing Dinny, who weighs over 150 tons.
+Although Dinny cost roughly $300,000 to build, its exterior was purportedly painted by Bell’s friend in exchange for only one dollar and a case of Dr. Pepper.

-Bell began construction on Mr. Rex in 1981 but passed away in 1988 before finishing his plans to build a large slide going down the tyrannosaurus’ tail.
-He did manage to live long enough hoever to see the dinosaurs gain much fame appearing in a coke commercial, music videos, and most memorably by far, in Pee Wee’s Big Adventure" in 1985!
+Bell began constructing Mr. Rex in 1981, but passed away in 1988 before finishing his plan to build a large slide down the tyrannosaurus’ tail.
+Though he died before his work was complete, he lived long enough to see the dinosaurs gain fame after appearing in a Coke commercial, music videos, and Pee Wee’s Big Adventure.

-After Bell’s death, the property was sold to a local land developer who, with the help of fundamentalist Christian groups, has since used Dinny and Mr. Rex to spread the message of creationism and transform the dinosaurs “from tourist stop to place of worship."
-Though the use of his dinosaurs would likely have bothered the artistic and non-creationist Bell, the current owners contend that dinosaurs arrived on Earth approximately 6,000 years ago, at the exact same time as Adam and Eve, and even walked two-by-two onto Noah's Ark.
+After Bell’s death, the property was sold to a local land developer who, with the help of fundamentalist Christian groups, has used Dinny and Mr. Rex to spread the message of creationism and transform the dinosaurs “from tourist stop to place of worship.”